Azdahyu/Portfolio-Projects/README.md

-This is a collection of my projects.
+This is a simple Exploratory Data Analysis (EDA) of Indian traffic violations.